Friction

 conceptual

 1. In the classical model of friction, surface area does not affect the force of friction between two surfaces in contact.
-Given this statement (which has been verified by experiment) answer the following questions.
+Given this statement, answer the following questions.

 1. Ordinary car tires have tread.
 (Racing cars don't, but that's another problem.)
 Tread reduces surface area in contact with the road, but surface area is not a factor affecting friction.
 Adding a complex shape to the exterior of a tire increases the manufacturing cost.
 Nobody likes spending money unnecessarily.
 What's the point behind this design choice?
 Why do ordinary car tires have tread?